 In recent years, there have been discussions about bringing Quantum Leap back.
 The last we heard, Dr. Beckett was still leaping through time.
 So there’s plenty of room to continue the story and properly wrap it up.
 The series’ creator, Donald P. Bellisario, has expressed interest in revisiting the story, and in fact, he said in 2017 that he had a completed script for a feature film.
 “I don’t know what’s going to happen with it, but I did write it,” he said.

 Most shows are lucky to return from apparent death once.
-But Futurama did so not once, not twice, but three times.
+But Futurama did so several times.
 After Fox canceled the series in 2003, Comedy Central brought it back for four straight-to-DVD movies.
 The last movie served as the series finale, but then Comedy Central revived it a second time for two more seasons before finally canceling it in 2013.
 For now, the last episode of Season 7 serves as the ending.

 In 2017, Futurama was revived, but as a Nerdist podcast, which was basically a full Futurama episode without the animation.
 This got fans pretty excited about the possibility of the show coming back for a proper new season.
 Later in 2017, Syfy bought the rights to broadcast the show.
 This is exactly how the Comedy Central revival happened: Comedy Central just wanted the rights to broadcast the old episodes, and this led to the network producing new ones.